 Cancer immune therapeutics date to the late 19th century when an American-born surgeon and cancer researcher, William Coley, discovered by chance the same.
 He observed cancer remissions in patients who had bacterial infections.
 This was a crude form of immunotherapy observed.
 The 20th century marked the bone marrow transplantation in the 1950s and the interferon therapy in the 1980s [20].
-However, modern therapies came in the 2010s with the most significant achievement of introducing T-cell targeted immunomodulators, CTLA-4, and PD/PDL1 inhibitors (ICIs).
-Before 2010, solid tumors were treated with immune cytokine-based therapies such as interleukin-2 (IL-2) and alpha-interferon (IFN-a), which had poor efficacy and were highly toxic [20, 21].
+However, modern therapies came in the 2010s with the most significant introducing achievement of T-cell immunomodulators, CTLA-4, and PD/PDL1 inhibitors (ICIs).
+Before 2010, solid tumors were treated with immune cytokine-based therapies such as interleukin-2 (IL-2) and alpha-interferon (IFN-α), which had poor efficacy and were highly toxic [20, 21].